iDot Heroes of the Month

-iDot stands for iDo One Thing.
+iDot stands for I Do One Thing.
 The concept is simple.
-If enough people do one small action each day to benefit the natural world, the combination of those action will add up to something huge.
+If enough people do one small action each day, to benefit the natural world, the combination of those actions will add up to something huge.
 Those actions don’t have to be huge.
-An ‘iDot’ can be as small as picking up a discarded tin can so a hedgehog doesn’t get trapped in it or turning off a tap while you clean your teeth to save water.
+An ‘iDot’ can be as small as picking up a discarded tin can, so a hedgehog doesn’t get trapped in it or turning off a tap while you clean your teeth, to save water.

 Our iDot resources are all curriculum linked.
 Each element can be used independently or can be used together to create a year-long themed project.

 Every month, a colourful wallchart shows you what’s happening in nature that month.
 Four characters, iSee, iHear, iDo and iPlan show your class lots of fun activities that support your teaching.
 Each activity has guidance including web links and background information and you can start the monthly activities at any time in the year.
 Download our nature planner here – they are best printed on A3

 What does a baby badger look like?
 Where would you find dragonflies in the foodchain?
 How heavy is a swallow?
 This set of wildlife cards are great for learning about British wildlife.
-Either download the cards to print them out in school or order a set from WAF, using the contact form.
+Either download the cards to print them out or order a set from WAF, using the contact form.

 * Please note that any images submitted within an iDot post, will be viewed by all schools taking part in the iDot project